nihilowy/surfer/README.md

  config.h - customize keys, dirs and some other settings before compile.

- It can also launch mpv( with help of youtube-dl on supported sites) on links, but rememmber to pkill -9 mpv if it hogs your cpu, used on non supported sites.
+ It can also launch mpv( with help of youtube-dl on supported sites) on links, but remember to pkill -9 mpv if it hogs your cpu, used on non supported sites.

  Beside it can toggle JS and History.